streamlink/streamlink/docs/plugin_matrix.rst

 tv4play                 - tv4play.se         Yes   Yes   Streams may be geo-restricted to Sweden.
                                                          Only non-premium streams currently supported.
                         - fotbollskanalen.se
+tv5monde                - tv5monde.com       Yes   Yes   Streams may be geo-restricted to France, Belgium or Switzerland
+                        - tivi5mondeplus.com
 tv8                     tv8.com.tr           Yes   No
 tv360                   tv360.com.tr         Yes   No
 tv999                   tv999.bg             Yes   --    Streams are geo-restricted to Bulgaria